CAMILLE PERRY

-Informed by the applicants experience working in a photographic film developing lab and ongoing research into the Kodak Factories that once occupied The Yarra River, Merri Creek, and Edgars Creek supported by Museums Victoria.
+Informed by the applicants experience working in a photographic film developing lab and ongoing research into the Kodak Factories that once occupied The Yarra River, Merri Creek, and Edgars Creek hopefully with material held by Museums Victoria.

 This project will expand our understanding of industrial memory preservation, and the intersection of art practice, alchemy, and ecological relations.
 We intend to interrogate the compulsion to authenticate our human experience through mass image-making and how this shapes our collective affinity to time and matter.
 Central to this proposal is the tension between preserving the past and forging regenerative futures.